 Comfortmeter makes the difference both visible and tangible.

 Investeren in comfortabele werkplekken loont.
 Dat bewijst VDAB met de resultaten van haar meest recente Comfortmeter-survey, uitgevoerd door Factor4.
-Na een eerste meting in 2017 werd in 2024 opnieuw gepolst naar hoe medewerkers hun werkcomfort ervaren.
+Na een eerste meting in 2017 werd in de winter 2024-2025 opnieuw gepolst naar hoe medewerkers hun werkcomfort ervaren.
 Het resultaat?
 Een merkbare vooruitgang in tevredenheid én welzijn op de werkvloer.